bankah-junior/-MindMeld-/README.md

 # -MindMeld-
- "MindMeld" is a website that is all about Artificial Intelligence (AI).
+ "MindMeld" is a (React App) website that is all about Artificial Intelligence (AI).

 ![The Home Page of MindMeld](MindMeld-Home.PNG)